kathalexknuts/MVIWAS/README.md

 ## Estimating LD matrices from a reference panel

-We next estimate LD correlations for the Stage 1 SNP-set in plink (given 1000G reference panel) or, for fewer than 600 variants, can be implemented using the ld_matrix function from the TwoSampleMR package in R. We have confirmed that these two approaches give the same resulting LD matrix (check this!!) .
+We next estimate LD correlations for the Stage 1 SNP-set using plink using the 1000G reference panel.
+For fewer than 600 variants, the LD matrix can be implemented using the ld_matrix function from the TwoSampleMR package in R. However, we note that ld estimation using TwoSample MR is based on only 502 EUR subjects so, while these 2 approaches yield *very* similar results, the former may be the more appropriate approach.

 **plink implementation ( still written as if in R using system() )**
 ```
 write.table(as.character(IDP_IGAP$SNP), "./IDP_IGAP_SNP.txt", col.names = F, row.names = F, quote = F)
-system("plink --bfile ./1000G_EUR_Phase3_plink/1000G.EUR.QC.21 --extract ./IDP_IGAP_SNP.txt --r2 square --write-snplist --out ./IDP0019_chr21")
+system("plink --bfile ./1000G.EUR.21.DuplicatesRemoved --extract ./IDP_IGAP_SNP.txt --r2 square --write-snplist --out ./IDP0019_chr21")
 ld21 <- as.matrix(read.table("./IDP0019_chr21.ld", header = F));
 snpslist <- as.character((read.table("./IDP0019_chr21.snplist", header = FALSE))[,1])
 dimnames(ld21) <- list(snpslist, snpslist)
 ```

-**R package implementation (check this!!!)**
+**R package implementation**
 ```
 install.packages("devtools")
 devtools::install_github("MRCIEU/TwoSampleMR")
+library("TwoSampleMR")
 ld21 <- na.omit(abs(ld_matrix(as.character(IDP_IGAP$SNP), with_alleles = FALSE))^2)
 ```